 Sam co-founded Causeway Education in 2012.

-Helen was first involved with the HE Access Network as a mentor for their Academic Apprenticeship programme.
+Helen was first involved with Causeway Education as a mentor for their Academic Apprenticeship programme.
 Her commitment to widening access to university started at Teach First, where she was involved in setting up their HE access programme for schools.

 Helen has taught in secondary and primary schools in both the UK and overseas, and in many organisations which support schools, including The Key, Business in the Community, Future Leaders and Imperial College.